Pezebuike/technology-exercises/README.md

 <details>
 <summary>What "Azure Service Fabric" service is used for?</summary><br><b>

+Build and deploy microservices-based cloud applications
 </b></details>

 <details>
 <summary>What "Azure Kubernetes" service is used for?</summary><br><b>

+Deploy and manage containerized applications in the quickest way possible
 </b></details>

 #### Azure - Network